How to Grow (Philippians 3:12-4:1)

 Mistake One: Spiritual Pride

-Paul helps us answer this question today, but he begins by clearing up two mistakes that people may have made at Philippi already.
+Paul addresses this question today and starts by correcting two misunderstandings that may have occurred at Philippi.
 The first mistake has to do with what he’s just said.
-Paul was afraid that some people might have read what he had just written – about trusting in Christ, giving up all for him, experiencing his mighty power and suffering – and got the impression that Paul had already arrived, that he had made it spiritually.
+Paul feared that readers might think he had already achieved spiritual perfection through his writing on trusting in Christ, sacrificing for Him, and experiencing His power and suffering.
 That’s a pretty big barrier to spiritual growth – believing that you’re already completely mature.
 Paul writes, beginning in verse 12:

 Not that I have already obtained all this, or have already been made perfect, but I press on to take hold of that for which Christ Jesus took hold of me.
 Brothers, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.
 (Philippians 3:12-14)

 It looks like some people may have misunderstood what it means to follow Jesus.
-They thought that they’d arrived.
+They believed they had arrived.
 Some may have thought that once you became a Christian, nothing else is required.
-Perhaps they thought that they reacted against the Judaizers (those who required circumcision) Paul had just finished criticizing by saying, “We’ve already arrived.
-We’re spiritual enough.
-We already have all the spiritual blessings and maturity we need.”
+Perhaps they thought that they reacted against the Judaizers (those who required circumcision).
 Paul wanted to clear this confusion by stating that he hadn’t yet arrived.
 If Paul was still in process, what hope do we have of thinking we’ve arrived?

 We make this mistake sometimes today.
 Sometimes we emphasize entering into a relationship with Jesus Christ so much that we stop there.
 Once somebody’s entered a relationship with Christ, we’re happy.
 We emphasize that moment so much that we forget the entire growth process that follows.

 There’s a real danger to falling into this.
-There are some people who give the impression that they think they’re spiritually mature, that they don’t need to grow any more.
+There are some people who give the impression that they think they’re spiritually mature, that they don’t need to grow anymore.
 It’s deadly.
-It’s called spiritual pride.
+It's referred to as spiritual pride.
 I love to be part of a church like this where we’re okay showing up and saying, “I don’t have it all together.
 I am a mess.
 I need to admit that I’m still very much in process.”
 There’s something healthy about humility, about admitting that we’re nowhere close to where we should be.
 It’s freeing to be able to admit that we don’t have it together, and that as long as we’re alive we’ll continue to be in process.
-We haven’t arrived yet.
+We still haven't arrived.

 I love what Paul says to those who think they already are perfect.
 “All of us who are mature should take such a view of things” (Philippians 3:15).
 In other words, it’s a sign of maturity to admit that you’re imperfect, and if you think you are perfect, that in itself is an admission of immaturity.
 He continues, “And if on some point you think differently, that too God will make clear to you.”
 I love it.
 That’s so true.
 If you think you’re perfect, isn’t it true that God will bring somebody into your life to clarify the issue?
 God will eventually let us know that we are far from perfect, if we ever buy into that illusion.
 He concludes, “Only let us live up to what we have already attained” (Philippians 3:16).
 If we think that we’re perfect, and that nothing else is required, Paul is confident that our error will be corrected.
 God will clear up the mistake for us.
 It’s just a matter of time.

-Here’s the first application for us.
+Here’s our first application.
 Admit that you’re a mess.
 Admit that you’re still very much in process.
 If you really want to grow spiritually, it’s important to understand that what Paul says: “I’m not saying that I have this all together, that I have it made” (Philippians 3:12, The Message).

 Mistake Two: Anything Goes